dlcs/book/API_Reference/customerstorage.md

 ![](customerstorage.png)

-Information resource that shows the current storage use for a Customer or for anindividual Space within a customer.
+Information resource that shows the current storage use for a Customer or for an individual Space within a customer.

 ```
-/customers/{0}/storage, /customers/{0}/spaces/{1}/storage
+/customers/{customer}/storage
+/customers/{customer}/spaces/{space}/storage
 ```